 Last updated on July 9th, 2021 at 06:37 pm

-In reviewing this website this is a fringe Pro-Science source.
-Almost all articles are grounded in science, however on some issues, they do publish information that goes against the consensus of science.
-For example, in one article they report about Jenny McCarthy’s anti-vaccination crusade and while they did not endorse it, they also did not condemn it as pseudoscience.
-They take the same position with GMO, giving an equal platform to GMO doom studies.
+In reviewing this website, many articles are grounded in science; however, they do publish information that goes against the consensus of science on some issues.
+For example, in one article, they report about Jenny McCarthy’s anti-vaccination crusade, and while they did not endorse it, they also did not condemn it as pseudoscience.
+They take the same position with GMOs, giving an equal platform to GMO doom studies.